By Cristan Williams

 The attentive reader will recall that, in fact, the CAMH gender program was not closed upon Dr. Zucker’s departure and might wonder why this false narrative is important to the BBC documentary message.

-While the documentary producer declined to allow the film to be previewed by experts in contemporary best practices, media representatives were given advanced quotes from the documentary, producing the following examples of media coverage:
+While the documentary producer declined to allow the film to be reviewed by experts in contemporary best practices, media representatives were given advanced quotes from the documentary, producing the following examples of media coverage:

-What power stance must one have to encourage parents who watch the BBC to presume their trans kids are like children engaging in anthropomorphic schoolyard play?
+What power stance must one have to encourage parents who watch the BBC presume their trans kids are like children engaging in anthropomorphic schoolyard play?
 What level of hubris must one attain to view such assertions as helpful to trans children?

 A mother of three cis children and one trans child who appeared on the documentary accused the show of lying to her in order to trick her into being interviewed for the program.
 She said, “I’m absolutely disgusted.
 The producers definitely deceived us… The synopsis is obviously one-sided.
 I can see they baited me.”
 She went on to say: